 Amazon SageMaker removes the complexity that holds back developer success with each of these steps.
 Amazon SageMaker includes modules that can be used together or independently to build, train, and deploy your machine learning models.

 How It Works

 Amazon SageMaker makes it easy to build ML models and get them ready for training by providing everything you need to quickly connect to your training data, and to select and optimize the best algorithm and framework for your application.
-Amazon SageMaker includes hosted Jupyter notebooks that make it is easy to explore and visualize your training data stored in Amazon S3.
+Amazon SageMaker includes hosted Jupyter notebooks that make it easy to explore and visualize your training data stored in Amazon S3.
 You can connect directly to data in S3, or use AWS Glue to move data from Amazon RDS, Amazon DynamoDB, and Amazon Redshift into S3 for analysis in your notebook.

 To help you select your algorithm, Amazon SageMaker includes the 12 most common machine learning algorithms which have been pre-installed and optimized to deliver up to 10 times the performance you’ll find running these algorithms anywhere else.
 Amazon SageMaker also comes pre-configured to run TensorFlow and Apache MXNet in Docker containers.
 You can also download these open source containers to your local environment and use the Amazon SageMaker Python SDK to test your scripts in local mode before using Amazon SageMaker for training or hosting your model in production.
 You also have the option of using your own framework.